StarRocks/starrocks/docs/loading/RoutineLoad.md

 #### Data types mapping

-StarRocks supports loading Avro data of all types.
-When Avro data is loaded into StarRocks, the data type mapping is as follows:
+The data type mapping between the Avro data fields you want to load and the StarRocks table columns is as follows:

-**Primitive type**
+**Primitive types**

 | Avro    | StarRocks |
 | ------- | --------- |